 2.1.4 Isolation using leaf bits: Leaf samples were cut into small bits using flame sterilized scalpel and were placed on TSA plates and incubated at 28±2 ºC for 5-7 days.

 2.1.5 Isolation by serial dilution: Leaves and roots were macerated separately in phosphate buffer solution using sterilized pestle and motor and were used for preparing serial dilutions up to 10-8.
 0.1 ml of 10-5, 10-6, 10-7 dilutions were spread on TSA plates using a flame sterilized spreader and were incubated at 28±2 ºC for 2-5 days.
+Include reference

 2.1.6 Sterility Check